sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 * Lets place the TOC here
 {:toc}

 You can fetch timings, run your own JavaScript and record a video of the screen.
-The following browsers are supported: Firefox, Safari, Chrome, Chrome on Android and Safari on iOS.
+The following browsers are supported: Firefox, Safari, Edge, Chrome, Chrome and Firefox on Android and Safari on iOS.
 If you run our Docker containers, we always update them when we tested the latest stable release of Chrome and Firefox.
 Safari and Safari on iOS needs Mac OS X Catalina.
+Edge need the corresponding MSEdgeDriver.

 ## Firefox
 The latest version of Firefox should work out of the box.